dynamsoft-docs/document-normalizer-docs-js/programming/javascript/user-guide/index.md

 With Dynamsoft Document Normalizer JavaScript edition, you can add to your website the ability to take pictures of documents with your camera and normalize them to obtain high-quality images for further processing or archiving purposes.

-> Dynamsoft Document Normalizer v2.0.11 and above is based on Dynamsoft Capture Vision Architecture.
-To learn more, read [Introduction to Dynamsoft Capture Vision](https://www.dynamsoft.com/capture-vision/docs/core/introduction/).

 In this guide, you'll learn step-by-step how to build such a simple solution in a web page.

 <span style="font-size:20px">Table of Contents</span>